 Are you someone who spends most nights in temperatures well above freezing?
 Have you found that your sleeping bag is causing you to overheat, sweat and then catch a chill?
-If so, a camp quilt may be right for you.
-However, you also know will spend a few nights winter camping or below freezing each year.
-It can be hard to justify buying a brand new 0-degree down sleeping bag for just a few trips a year.
-In that case, a camp quilt may be the right call as well.
+Or maybe, you know you’ll spend a just few nights winter camping each year, but can’t justify buying a brand new OF-degree down sleeping bag for just a few trips.
+In either case case, a camp quilt may be just what you’re looking for.

 shaking out camp quilt